JustinHurley/InterviewPrep/Problems/0621-TaskScheduler.md

 Return _the least number of units of times that the CPU will take to finish all the given tasks_.

-#### Main Idea
+## Main Idea
-You want to do the most frequent tasks first, which can be stored with a heap.
-When tasks are on cooldown, use a queue to track which ones will be ready to be added back to the heap and executed.
+- We want to greedily choose the tasks that need to be done the most amount of times
+- When we execute a task we can use a queue to hold it until it's time
 #### Approach
 The solution to this task is to simulate it.
 We first want to determine which task should be done first.
 The strategy for choosing a task is based on wanting to avoid the worst case scenario: only being able to do 1 task at a time.
 To avoid this, we want to proactively do the most frequent tasks first, to ensure we avoid the worst case scenario if possible.
 To do this, we want a way to easily access and track the most frequent tasks, which we can do with a heap.
 So to get frequency, we count the frequency of each char in the `tasks` array, and then with that we can discard the chars and put the frequencies into a [[Heap]] and heapify it.
 Then we basically just simulate the tasks with a while loop, keeping track of time with a counter.
 Once that is completed, and all tasks have been fully completed, you can return the time as the answer.